"The only way to undo racism is to constantly identify it and describe it - and then dismantle it." - Ibram X. Kendi

 Anti-racism: It is the active process of identifying and eliminating racism by changing systems, organizational structures, policies and practices and attitudes, so that power is redistributed and shared equitably (NAC International Perspectives: Women and Global Solidarity).

-Intersectionality: Coined by Kimberlé Crenshaw, it is the theory that the overlap of various social identities (such as race, gender, sexuality, and class) contributes to the specific type of systemic oppression and discrimination experienced by an individual, and define how one is valued.
+Intersectionality: Kimberlé Crenshaw originally coined this term specifically to refer to the added bias faced by black women on account of both of their gender and their race.
+Many people now use it popularly to describe how the overlap of various social identities (such as race, gender, sexuality, and class) contributes to the specific type of systemic oppression and discrimination experienced by an individual, and define how one is valued.
+(Crenshaw, 1989) & (Perlman, 2018)

 Institutional or Systemic Racism: refers specifically to the ways in which institutional policies and practices create different outcomes for different racial groups.
 The institutional policies may appear neutral on the surface but have an exclusionary impact on particular groups - their effect is to create advantages for white people and oppression and disadvantage for people from groups classified as non-white (Racial Equality Resource).